 Colonial Life at Elizabeth Farm

-The preferred student: teacher ratio is 10: 1 for primary groups and 15:1 for secondary groups.
+The supervision ratio is 1:10 for primary groups and 1:15 for secondary groups.
 Teachers and parents attend free of charge at these ratios.
+One carer per student with special needs will be admitted free of charge.

 ABOUT THE PROGRAM

-As they explore the Macarthurs’ property, which dates from 1793, students learn about the lives of the family and their convict servants and the impact of colonisation on the traditional owners of the Parramatta area.
+As they explore the home of the Macarthur family, which dates from 1793, students learn about the lives of the family and their convict servants and the impact of colonisation on the traditional owners of the Parramatta area.

 In the dim, low-ceilinged cellar, students imagine travelling to NSW in the hold of a convict ship and use percussion instruments to evoke a storm at sea.
-As they are guided through the kitchen, main bedroom and drawing room, they learn about the running of the household and see 19th-century technologies in context.
-They visit the kitchen garden and discuss British farming methods.
+They visit the kitchen garden, wash clothes by hand and take a guided tour through the kitchen, main bedroom and drawing room of Elizabeth Farm to gain insights into the lives of both convict servants and the Macarthur family.

-The students discuss the concept of terra nullius and the effects of colonisation on the natural environment and the Burramattagal people of the Darug clan.
-They examine a range of historical sources and learn about traditional hunting, gathering and land management practices.
-In a hands-on group activity, students discover how indigenous plant specimens were used for bush food, bush medicine and technologies.
+The students also discuss the concept of terra nullius and the effects of colonisation on the natural environment and the Burramattagal people.
+They examine a range of historical and contemporary sources to learn about traditional hunting, gathering and land management practices, and in a hands-on group activity, they discover how indigenous plant specimens were used for bush food and medicine and in making tools.

 Prepare your group for a visit with an 'Excursion Introduction' listed under Resources.
 These introductions are suitable for teachers of children with ASD in integrated classrooms.